jacksonrayhamilton/context-coloring/README.md

 - Code in the global scope is one color.
 Code in functions within the global scope is a different color, and code within such functions is another color, and so on.
-- Identifiers retain the color of the scope in which they were declared.
+- Identifiers retain the color of the scope in which they are declared.
-- Comments are a neutral color.

 Lexical scope information at-a-glance can assist a programmer in understanding the overall structure of a program.
-It can also help curb nasty bugs like name shadowing or unexpected assignment.
+It can help to curb nasty bugs like name shadowing.
 A rainbow can indicate excessive complexity.
-A spot of contrast followed by an assignment expression could be a side-effect.
-The state of a closure could be undergoing change.
+State change within a closure is easily monitored.

+By default, Context Coloring still highlights comments and strings syntactically.
+It is still easy to differentiate code from non-code, and strings cannot be confused for variables.

-This coloring strategy is probably more useful than conventional *syntax* highlighting.
-Highlighting keywords can help one to detect spelling errors, and highlighting the content between quotation marks can alert one to unclosed string literals.
-But a [linter][] could also spot those errors, and if integrated via [flycheck][], an extra spot opens up in your editing toolbelt.
+This coloring strategy is probably more useful than conventional syntax highlighting.
+Highlighting keywords can help one to detect spelling errors, but a [linter][] could also spot those errors, and if integrated with [flycheck][], an extra spot opens up in your editing toolbelt.

 Give context coloring a try; you may find that it *changes the way you write code*.